ralic/gnu_woodchuck/doc/woodchuck.rst

 update consists not of an enumeration of new objects and references, but the objects' contents.
-When such an application updates a stream, it registers new objects as usual and also marks them as having been downloaded.
+When such an application updates a stream, it registers new objects as usual and also marks them as having been transferred.

-It should be relatively easy for Woodchuck to detect that the objects were delivered inline: the download time is the same as the stream update time.
+It should be relatively easy for Woodchuck to detect that the objects were delivered inline: the transfer time is the same as the stream update time.
 Nevertheless, I've exposed a stream property named stream.ObjectsMostInline, which an application can set if it expects this behavior.